khelina/T-cell-lineages-tracking/README.md

     •TRACKED.
 Here are the tracking results before correction.
     •TRACKED CORRECTED.
 After correction.

 **4 subfolders** for segmented patches.
-The purpose is to visually compare the quality of segmentation from Segmentor, Refiner, Ensemble and after postprocessing by Cleaner-1 and Cleaner-2.
+The purpose is to visually compare the quality of segmentation from Segmentor, Refiner, Ensemble, and after postprocessing by Cleaner-1 and Cleaner-2.

            •PATCHES FROM SEGMENTOR
            •PATCHES FROM REFINER